What is Marble Stone?

-Marble Countertops are a non-foliated metamorphic rock, generally composed of calcium carbonate or magnesium carbonate.
+Marble is a non-foliated metamorphic rock, generally composed of calcium carbonate or magnesium carbonate.
 It’s formed by heat and pressure into stone with a non-layered or banded appearance.

 Why Choose Marble Countertops?

-For natural beauty and elegance, Marble is unsurpassed and remains a top choice for homeowners and designers.
+For natural beauty and elegance, Marble countertops are unsurpassed and remain a top choice for homeowners and designers.
 The visual appeal of marble cannot be mimicked by an engineered stone.
-Since marble forms naturally, each piece boasts different hues, colors and veining.
-Your countertops will be unique to you.
+Since marble forms naturally, each piece boasts different hues, colors, and veining.
+Your marble countertops will be unique to you.

 Marble is naturally cool and resistant to heat, which makes it a baker’s best friend and ideal around fireplaces.
 Its surface can either be polished to a gloss or honed to look matte.
 Marble does react to acids, so care needs to be taken with foods such as lemon juice or vinegar.